 In the past couple of years, Europe has seen a major increase in radicalisation and violent extremism.
 This has lead to heated debates, an increased level of hate speech, extremist protests and even violent attacks and atrocities.
-The GAMER project seeks to counter such extremism through an online educational game.
+The GAMER project seeks to counter such extremism through a unique Massive Online Battle Arena videogame and a trained group of videogaming “Active Bystanders” that engage young people that are vulnerable to incitement to Violent Extremism.

 -